-Choose wisely Applications can be made for five choices this can be five versions of the same course at five different universities, or five different courses all at the same university or any combination thereof.
+Applications can be made for five choices this can be five versions of the same course at five different universities, or five different courses all at the same university or any combination thereof.

 Usually, it doesn't make much sense to only apply to one university, as entry requirements are likely to be similar whatever the course and this could prevent your child going to university at all if they fail to make the minimum grades.
 In fact, some universities prefer applicants to be focused on one course, so multiple applications to the same university could indicate a lack of focus and count against the applicant.
 In some cases, universities automatically offer similar alternatives if an applicant doesn't make their preferred choice, so using applications for multiple variations of a similar degree is a wasted opportunity.

-A scattergun approach may backfire Applying for courses that are completely different - irrespective of university location - could be interpreted that your child doesn't know where their interest lies and is unlikely to be looked upon favourably.
+A scattergun approach may backfire

+Applying for courses that are completely different - irrespective of university location - could be interpreted that your child doesn't know where their interest lies and is unlikely to be looked upon favourably.
 If this happens, it might be better for them to go back to the drawing board and reconsider their course choices.

-UCAS parent newsletter For regular parental updates regarding the UCAS application process it is worth signing up to the UCAS parents newsletter.
+For regular parental updates regarding the UCAS application process it is worth signing up to the UCAS parents newsletter.

+Sign up here

+Maintain relevance

-Maintain relevance As only one application can be made across multiple courses it's important to ensure that the overall application is relevant to each course tutor reading it.
+As only one application can be made across multiple courses it's important to ensure that the overall application is relevant to each course tutor reading it.

 For example, if applying for economics and politics at one university, but economics and philosophy at another, it might be wise to focus subject (course) related discussion on economics (the common denominator in both cases) and use references in the personal statement to indicate suitability to study politics and philosophy.
 If all of the text in the course section relates to economics and politics, a tutor offering a place for economics and philosophy might interpret that this is not their preferred option and dismiss their application accordingly.

+Spreading risk

-Spreading risk Try to encourage your child to apply for a range of courses with different entry requirements in case academic expectations are surpassed or not met.
+Try to encourage your child to apply for a range of courses with different entry requirements in case academic expectations are surpassed or not met.
 It is usually advised to apply for a mix of aspirational, realistic and safe university options.

+Education details

-Applying to a range of universities with similar entry requirements may prove to be a costly error in receiving offers or not on results day.
-Education details Full education details must be included, and this includes results of any examinations taken, including: - Examinations taken and what grades were awarded; - Examinations taken but ungraded; - Examinations taken but where results are yet to be released; - Courses undertaken, even if they were not completed (an explanation of why they weren't completed should also be provided).
+Full education details must be included, and this includes results of any examinations taken, including:

+- Examinations taken and what grades were awarded; - Examinations taken but ungraded; - Examinations taken but where results are yet to be released; - Courses undertaken, even if they were not completed (an explanation of why they weren't completed should also be provided).

 Concealing information here could prove costly later down the line if it's discovered the application was not wholly truthful: it could, in fact, result in offers being withdrawn.

-Useful links UCAS Homepage
+Employment experience

-Employment experience Any employment experience (paid or voluntary) should also be included.
+Any employment experience (paid or voluntary) should also be included.
 All the better if there's a direct link to the course application, but any experience is worthwhile and being able to distil and articulate why the experience was beneficial (in the personal statement) can make the difference between a typical application and a stand-out one.

 Students applying directly will need to include details of references, but if applications are made via school or college, the educational institution will do this for them.